bokumin/text-size-adjust/readme.txt

 Navigate to Settings > Text Size Settings, where you'll find separate configuration sections for desktop and mobile views.

+= Can I choose which pages use the text size adjustments? =

+Yes, in version 1.1.0 we've added checkboxes in the admin panel that allow you to select specific pages where the text size adjustments should be applied.

 == Screenshots ==

 1. Settings page with desktop and mobile configurations
 2. Block editor integration
 3. Front-end display example
+4. Page selection checkboxes in admin panel

 == Changelog ==

+= 1.1.0 =
+* Added page selection feature through admin panel checkboxes
+* Improved settings page layout
+* Added page-specific text size control

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1.0 =
+Added the ability to select specific pages for text size adjustments through admin panel checkboxes.

 = 1.0.0 =
 Initial release of Text Size Adjust plugin.